Skip to content

 Figure 7-29 Left rotation with grand_child

-It can be observed that the right and left rotation operations are logically symmetrical, and they solve two symmetrical types of imbalance.
-Based on symmetry, by replacing all left with right, and all right with left in the implementation code of right rotation, we can get the implementation code for left rotation:
+It can be observed that right rotation and left rotation operations are mirror symmetric in logic, and the two imbalance cases they solve are also symmetric.
+Based on symmetry, we only need to replace all left in the right rotation implementation code with right, and all right with left, to obtain the left rotation implementation code:

 avl_tree.py